kmdreko/wilt-narray/docs/overview.md

 ### Transformation Performance

 As said above, transformations, and making new arrays in general, have a cost due to the use of `shared_ptr`.
-The individual cost isn't really that significant and I encourage the use of transformations, but it can add up.
+The individual cost isn't really that significant and the use of transformations is encouraged, but it can add up.
 Transformation chaining and `arr[x][y][z]` accesses could be made better by transfering the `shared_ptr` on temporaries, which would have negligible cost.
 However, since transformations use the "aliasing constructor" for making the new array, it can't transfer ownership.
 This will be available in `C++20`.

 ## Exception Policy